On V List of Movie Reviews

 9/24: Highly influential to The Wild Bunch and the Spaghetti Westerns by Sergio Leone, Vera Cruz garnered a lot of solid reviews back then, and I became curious enough to check it out.

-The film turns out to be very good with an interesting contrast of acting styles between Gary Cooper and Burt Lancaster.
-I'm surprised to see how dominant the latter was and how well the former held his ground when lesser actors would've been completely under his shadow.
+The film turned out to be very good with an interesting contrast of acting styles between Gary Cooper and Burt Lancaster.
+I'm surprised to see how dominant the latter was and how well the former held his ground when lesser actors would've been completely under Burt's shadow.

 All draped in black, Burt Lancaster plays a quite likeable character for a hard-to-figure-out heel with a violent streak, and it's too bad to see him be gunned down with nobody telling him how much better he could be than that.
 The ending is actually shocking based on how it went down, and Gary Cooper's character didn't want to do it but had to.